Wayfinders at Meadowstone Farm

 By joining Wayfinders, parents automatically gain membership in our non-profit society.
 The purpose of the society is to organize and run all aspects of the learning experiences, so being a member means required participation in governance and administration.
 Membership also means supporting the mentors financially, leasing the land and facilities, helping to build the learning spaces, providing supplies, and participating with your child.

-For children joining from 9am - 3pm, $450 per month covers the mentors, facilities rental, and insurance.
-For children joining from 9am - 1pm, $300 per month covers these costs.
-Each families also contributes $100 per term, per child, to cover supplies (there are three terms in the year).
+For children joining from 9am - 3pm, $470 per month covers the mentors, facilities rental, and insurance.
+Each families also contributes $30 per month, per child, to cover supplies.

 Enjoy a look at our vision board to see the inspiration for our facilities and endeavours on the land